COSC3020/quicksort-vijaykodru-1/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

 The time complexity for the implementation is $\Theta(n^2)$.
-This is because the code iterates over n elements and at in each iteration it checks that pivot and compares it to n number of elements which leads us to the total time complexity of $\Theta(n^2)$.
-This type worst case happens if the given array is sorted in reverse.
-In this type of situation the pivot is set to be the first element in every iteration.
+This is because the algorithm iterates over n elements, and in each iteration, it compares the pivot element with the other elements in the array.
+As a result, the algorithm performs n comparisons for each element, leading to a total time complexity of $\Theta(n^2)$

 References: